ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 Benchmarking Test Steps Using CBT
 `````````````````````````````````

-The steps below uses the default shards and details the steps to determine the
+The steps below use the default shards and detail the steps used to determine the
-correct bluestore throttle values if desired,
+correct bluestore throttle values.

-.. note:: These steps although manual for now will be automated in the future.
+.. note:: These steps, although manual in April 2021, will be automated in the future.

 1. On the Ceph node hosting the OSDs, download cbt_ from git.
 2. Install cbt and all the dependencies mentioned on the cbt github page.